ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 When these elements are offered to Relying Parties as Evidence, different aspects of Attester trustworthiness can be evaluated.
 Additionally, where the Relying Party is interfacing with a heterogeneous mix of Attesting Environment and Verifier types, consistent policies can be applied to subsequent information exchange between each Attester and the Relying Party.

+This document also defines two serialisations of the proposed information model, utilising CBOR and JSON.

 --- middle